-Melinda Camber Porter purchased a Polaroid camera in 1979.
-She was fascinated by the fact one was able to get instant feedback with a photo from a camera, and not wait days or weeks to get ones traditional photography developed.
-Today we of course call this a ‘Selfie’.
+Melinda Camber Porter purchased a Polaroid camera in 1981.
+She was fascinated by the fact one was able to get instant feedback with a Polaroid camera and not wait days or weeks to get one’s traditional photography developed.
+She could now take pictures of herself and see if it showed what she was thinking.
+Today, of course, we call this a ‘Selfie.’

 From 1981 to 1983 Melinda Camber Porter took approximately one-hundred-and-fifty Polaroid Selfies.
 She placed each of her Polaroid Selfies in chronological order into a three-inch thick, three ringed photobook.
 She was obviously fascinated with, and had deep interest in, what ‘Selfies’ showed about her state of mind.
 Melinda Camber Porter averaged one Polaroid photo selfie per week for three years, 1981–83, creating a ‘photo diary.’